minprog/cs50x-1718-1819/sections/01 Farenheit/Fahrenheit.md

-# Section 1, Fahrenheit
+# Fahrenheit

-# Specification
+# Goal

 The goal of this assignment is to create a program that can convert temperatures from Celcius to Fahrenheit.
 In this assignment you learn how to create, compile and run a c-program.

 # Getting started
-## Create a Cloud9 workspace

-Head to [cs50.io](https://cs50.io/) and log into CS50 IDE.
-You may be prompted (again) for your email address.
-If so, after providing it, click *Private* under *Hosted workspace*, then click *Create workspace*.
-You should then be informed that CS50 IDE (aka Cloud9, the software that underlies CS50 IDE) is “creating your workspace” and “creating your container,” which might take a moment.
-You should eventually see your workspace, which should resemble mine from Week 1.
-If not, do just email the course’s heads to inquire!

-## Update

-Toward the bottom of CS50 IDE’s UI is a “terminal window” (light blue, by default), a command-line interface (CLI) that allows you to explore your workspace’s files and directories, compile code, run programs, and even install new software.
-You should find that its “prompt” resembles the below:

-    ~/workspace/ $

-Click inside of that terminal window and then type:

-    update50

-followed by Enter to ensure that your workspace is up-to-date.
-It might take a few minutes for any updates to complete.
-(Be sure not to close the tab or CS50 IDE itself until they do!)
-Next, execute:
+First, log into CS50 IDE.
+If you haven’t created an account yet, this is the moment to do so!
+[Follow these steps](#create-a-cloud9-workspace).

+Once logged in, execute

     mkdir ~/workspace/section1

 at your prompt in order to make a directory called `section1` in your `workspace` directory.
 Take care not to overlook the space between `mkdir` and `~/workspace/section1` or any other character for that matter!
 Keep in mind that `~` denotes your home directory, `~/workspace` denotes a directory called `workspace` therein, and `~/workspace/section1` denotes a directory called `section1` within `~/workspace`.

 Now execute